Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 #6: Banana Peanut Butter Dog Biscuits with a Candlelit Dinner Setup

-You know that moment when your golden is absolutely convinced your snack is actually theirs?
-Mine used to do this thing where she’d rest her chin on the table and just… stare.
-No shame.
-Pure entitlement.
+You know how sometimes your golden is just so sure that your snack is really hers?
+Mine used to do that thing where she’d just rest her chin on the table and stare…. no shame just total entitlement!

-These Dexy Paws banana & peanut butter dog biscuits are the move.
-But honestly, making a homemade version at home is even better — you know every single thing going in.
+I love these Dexy Paws banana & peanut butter dog biscuits.
+But actually, making a homemade version at home is even better because then I know everything thats going in it.

 Ingredients: